-If the motor need to reverse its direction, the simple way is to reverse it polarity.
+If the motor needs to reverse its direction, the simple way is to reverse its polarity.
 This can be implemented by using four switches that are arranged to alter polarity on a motor thus changing the direction of rotation.
-Most common and clever design is a H-bridge circuit where switches are arranged in a shape that resembles the English alphabet "H".
+The most common and clever design is an H-bridge circuit where switches are arranged in a shape that resembles the English alphabet "H".
 A typical H-bridge is shown below:

-The H-bridge circuit pnsists of four switches A, B, C and D. Turning these switches ON and OFF can drive a motor in different ways.
+The H-bridge circuit consists of four switches A, B, C and D. Turning these switches ON and OFF can drive a motor in different ways.

 - Turning on switches A and D makes the motor rotate clockwise

 The left lead of the motor will be connected to the power supply, while the right lead is connected to ground.
 Current starts flowing through the motor which energizes the motor in (let's assume) the forward direction and the motor shaft starts spinning.